A question we are often asked is, “Should my teen still see a pediatric dentist or switch to a dentist for adults?”

-Even though it’s true that teenagers aren’t children anymore, growth and changes are still happening in their mouth, face and jaw, and these changes can impact their oral health.
-Pediatric dentists, like Dr. Kailes, Dr. Stamen and Dr. Johnson, are specially trained to meet the unique needs of adolescents and teens, from proper oral hygiene education to possible orthodontic services due to teeth-crowding.
+Even though it’s true that teenagers aren’t children anymore, growth and changes are still happening in their mouth, face, and jaw, and these changes can impact their oral health.
+Pediatric dentists, like Dr. Kailes, Dr. Staman, and Dr. Johnson, are specially trained to meet the unique needs of adolescents and teens, from proper oral hygiene education to possible orthodontic services due to teeth-crowding.

 Top 4 Reasons Your Teen Should Visit a Pediatric Dentist

-Teenagers continue growing throughout their teen years.
 Even though all their baby teeth are gone and have been replaced with their permanent teeth, their jaw and face are still growing and changing.
 Pediatric dentists understand this and are specially trained to monitor the growth and changes.
+For this reason, many childhood patients continue with their pediatric dentist until between the ages of 18 and 22 when their mouth has finished growing and developing.

 Orthodontic Services May be Needed